 1/4 C yoghurt

 about 2 C fruit, halved or sliced

-This here is a super quick and easy cake that you can make with stone fruit, apples, pears or berries.
+This here is a super quick and easy cake to bake with plums (or any stone fruit, apples, pears or berries).
 Just whip up a batter, top with fruit and it’s cooling on a rack in 30 minutes, smelling divine.
 Great with an afternoon cup of tea or for a quick desert with all the trimmings.
-And get out your best cast iron pan or camping skillet because you can just bake it in that.
+And get out your best cast iron pan or camping skillet because you can just bake it in that!

 This recipe is quite literally scribbled on the back of an envelope and taped in to my little recipe book.
 I’d jotted it down from a long forgotten blog years ago.
 The page is well frequented (it’s next to a friend’s birthday carrot cake) as it’s the kind of adaptable and forgivable cake that I like with Summer fruit!
-Alas I can’t recall it’s origins, though a quick google search had me finding several similar recipes – perhaps by now we can just call it, as it is in my scrap book, ‘that skillet cake for fruit’.
+Alas I can’t recall its origins, though a quick google search revealed several similar recipes – perhaps by now we can just call it, as it is in my note book, ‘that skillet cake for fruit’.

 Quick plum and rosemary skillet cake

 Cream the butter and sugar until lightened and fluffier.
 Add lemon zest, rosemary, eggs and vanilla.